RiptideEngine/Lunacub/README.md

 ## Documentation

-- There is currently no plan to make a documentation website, but the [Playground](/Lunacub.Playground) is an application that uses the library to build and import the game resources.
+- There is currently no plan to make a documentation website, but you can see some usage example in the [example](/examples) directory.

 ## Manual building

-If you prefer to use the library in your own .NET environment, you can compile the API yourself (Note: There is no guarantee that it will build successfully, if that's the case, *question yourself why you want to stay at obsolete versions*).
+You can manually build Lunacub with your own .NET environment.
+There is no plan to support older .NET version, so .NET 9.0 is a must for the time being.

 To clone Lunacub locally, run one of these 2 following git commands: